Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/swagger/README.md

-# Azure Blob Storage for Python
+# Azure DataLake for Python

 > see https://aka.ms/autorest